stochasticHydroTools/SlenderBody/Python/Examples/README.md

 * AvgBundleTangents = the average tangent vector in each bundle
 * AvgTangentVectors = the average tangent vectors for all fibers
 * LamStress, ElStress, CLStress = the stress in the suspension due to the inextensibility forces, elastic (bending) forces, and CL forces

+# Simulations from [6]:
+There are three dynamic tests we consider in [6]:
+* Simulations of free fibers relaxing to equilibrium fluctuations from a straight state
+* Equilibrium fluctuations of a curved fiber held in place by a penalty force
+* Networks of semiflexible bundled fibers